cristian04/cristianmarquez.me/README.md

 Im using a free html5 template from http://html5up.net/

-The site is hosted on GoDaddy and I'm using https://ftploy.com/ for Continuous Deployment
+The site is hosted on AWS and Im using AWS Code Deploy to copy the content into a s3 bucket

 Regards